I'm so proud of you. And here's why...

 And hey, you just never know what you're capable of until you give it a go.
 So here's to dreaming big, boss lady!

 Hilary Johnson is on a mission to help women entrepreneurs develop powerful, profitable and sustainable businesses.
 As a serial entrepreneur and business coach herself, she recognized the need firsthand for true community, support, and education.
 This led her to create Hatch Tribe, an organization devoted to cultivating and connecting women entrepreneurs across the world.
-She is the host of the “Art of Doing Podcast” and author of "A Girls Guide to Surviving the Startup with Your Mind, Body, and Soul Intact", an encouraging read that imparts road-tested wisdom for tackling the inner and outer work of being the boss.
+She is the author of "A Girls Guide to Surviving the Startup with Your Mind, Body, and Soul Intact", an encouraging read that imparts road-tested wisdom for tackling the inner and outer work of being the boss.
 When she’s not working you’ll find her traveling the world with a single carry-on bag.
 Her favorite quote & mantra is “Live Loud.
 Eat Well.
 Travel Often”.